Differin (Adapalene) for Seniors: What to Know

 The physiological mechanisms behind antihistamine tolerance involve your body's natural adaptation processes.
 Over 4-8 weeks of consistent use, histamine receptors in your tissues can become less responsive to both the medication and natural histamine.
 This receptor downregulation reduces medication effectiveness, leading many people to increase their dosage or frequency.

 Your body's compensatory mechanisms may increase histamine production during long-term blockade.
 When antihistamines consistently block histamine activity, your immune system may respond by producing more histamine or becoming more sensitive to it.
-Managing conditions like allergy medication requires understanding these complex interactions.
+Managing allergy medication requires understanding these complex interactions.

 Recognizing warning signs of problematic antihistamine use patterns helps you address issues before they worsen.
 Needing higher doses for the same relief or using medication more frequently than recommended suggests developing tolerance.
 This gradual increase often happens unconsciously as people chase their previous level of symptom control.